 Along with photographing people for her business Shelli is constantly learning new photographic techniques and experimenting with artistic expression because there is still so much to learn.

-Feisal has earned degrees in computer science, bioengineering, natural resources, biology, and is currently working towards his education degree.
+Feisal has earned degrees in computer science, bioengineering, natural resources, biology, and is currently working towards his another PhD degree.
 He has two patents, has published articles in international journals, and has presented at international conferences.
 While doing scientific research, Feisal found that he was interested in teaching and so shifted his focus to education.
 He teaches both Chemistry and Biology at the High School level at Huck.